hyprwm/hyprland-wiki/content/Useful Utilities/Wallpapers.md

 A neat mpv wrapper to play a video as your wallpaper.
 [GitHub](https://github.com/GhostNaN/mpvpaper).

+*Tip : you can use [mpvpaper-stop](https://github.com/pvtoari/mpvpaper-stop) to pause the wallpaper when it's in background to save on resources and battery usage.*

 ## awww

 An efficient animated wallpaper daemon for Wayland, controlled at runtime, which